top of page

 The verb 'accumulate' finds its origins in the Latin word 'accumulare,' which combines 'ad' (meaning 'to') and 'cumulare' (meaning 'to heap' or 'to pile up').
 It entered the English language in the late 15th century.
 'Accumulate' is used to describe the action of gathering or collecting something over time, typically in a slow and gradual manner.
 The etymology of 'accumulate' vividly conveys the idea of steadily piling up or heaping together, emphasizing the incremental process of amassing or acquiring something.
 Whether referring to the accumulation of wealth, knowledge, possessions, or evidence, this term captures the concept of gradual buildup or growth through the accumulation of individual elements or instances.

-Find the meaning of accumulate
+Quiz: Find the meaning of the verb accumulate:

 Try Again!